-- 1. Click Archive Company Data > Archive Payroll Data. - 2.
-On the Archive Payroll Data tab: - a.
+- 1. Click Archive Company Data > Archive Oldest Payroll Year. - 2.
+On the Archive Oldest Payroll Year tab: - a.
 From the Select the company to archive list box, select the company for which you want to archive payroll . - b.
-In the text box, type a name for the payroll archive. - c.
-If you want to remove records for employees who no longer work for the company, select their statuses as follows: - To remove records with 3-Quit status, select the Quit check box. - To remove records with 4-Laid Off status, select the Laid Off check box. - To remove records with 5-Terminated status, select the Terminated check box. - To remove records with 7-Deceased status, select the Deceased check box. - 3.
-Click [Create Archive] .
+In the text box, type a name for the payroll archive. - C. If you want to remove records for employees who no longer work for the company, select their statuses as follows: - To remove records with 3-Quit status, select the Quit checkbox. - To remove records with 4-Laid Off status, select the Laid Off checkbox. - To remove records with 5-Terminated status, select the Terminated checkbox. - To remove records with 7-Deceased status, select the Deceased checkbox. - d.
+If you want to verify the removal of each employee during the archive process, select Approve each employee's removal. - 3.
+Click [Create Archive].